prashantmi/Rar-Password-Cracker/README.md

 * It can be used to crack "Pin encryption" on .Rar files may work for .zip or any other encrypted compressed data

 # License
 * Android-H is licensed under the MIT license.
-See LICENSE for more information.
+See [LICENSE]LICENSE for more information.